Vartun

-Vartun (ورطون) (Note: Also romanized as Varţūn and Vartūn; also known as Varţān, Vartan, and Varūn) is a village in Sistan Rural District of Sistan District, Kuhpayeh County, Isfahan province, Iran.
+Vartun (ورطون) (Note: Also romanized as Varţūn and Vartūn; also known as Varţān, Vartan, and Varūn) is a village in Sistan Rural District of Sistan District in Kuhpayeh County, Isfahan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 477 in 123 households, when it was in (Note: Formerly Kuhpayeh District of Isfahan County) of Isfahan County.
+At the time of the 2006 National Census, the village's population was 477 in 123 households, when it was in Kuhpayeh District (Note: Renamed Tudeshk District of Kuhpayeh County) of Isfahan County.
 The following census in 2011 counted 479 people in 153 households.
-The 2016 census measured the population of the village as 576 people in 187 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 576 people in 187 households, the most populous in its rural district.

 In 2021, the district was separated from the county in the establishment of Kuhpayeh County and renamed Tudeshk District.
 The rural district was transferred to the new Sistan District.